A comprehensive dental exam is done by your dentist upon your initial dental visit to the clinic. A checklist of such a comprehensive exam includes:

 Registered Dental Hygienists usually perform professional dental cleanings (dental prophylaxis).
 Your cleaning appointment will include the following:

-Your hygienist will recommend a schedule of regular hygiene visits based on the current status of your teeth after your initial cleaning appointment, usually every 3 to 6 months.
+Your hygienist will recommend a schedule of regular hygiene visits based on the current status of your teeth, usually every 3 to 6 months.